ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/HighlanderBody.md

 ## Notes

-- ActiveBody automatically manages damage states (PRISTINE, DAMAGED, REALLYDAMAGED, RUBBLE) based on health percentage thresholds defined in game data.
-Damage states affect visual appearance and particle systems.
-- Damage states are calculated based on global thresholds and updated automatically when health changes.
-- Subdual damage can disable objects without destroying them (Zero Hour only).
-Subdual damage accumulates separately from normal health damage.
-- Jamming damage can jam electronic systems and components (GMX Zero Hour only).
-Jamming damage accumulates separately from normal health damage and subdual damage.
-- Objects automatically heal subdual and jamming damage over time if healing rates and amounts are set.
-The healing is handled by helper systems that run at the specified intervals.
-- Objects with ActiveBody can be targeted by weapons (see [Weapon documentation](../Weapon.md)) and affected by damage types.
-Armor modifies incoming damage before it is applied to health.
-- Veterancy levels can modify maximum health and healing rates through upgrade systems.
-- ActiveBody integrates with armor systems (see [Armor documentation](../Armor.md)) and damage effects.
+- HighlanderBody objects can take damage normally but cannot die from normal damage types.
+Health is automatically clamped to minimum 1 point for normal damage.
+- Only unresistable damage can reduce health below 1 point and cause death.
+This creates "immortal" objects that can only be destroyed by special weapons or abilities.
+- All damage calculations, armor, and status effects work normally.
+Objects still show damage states ([BodyDamageType Values](#bodydamagetype-values)) and visual effects even though they cannot die from normal damage.
+- Useful for creating hero units, special objectives, or indestructible objects that require special weapons to destroy.
+- The name references the "Highlander" concept of near-immortality ("there can be only one").
-- Components can be added to ActiveBody for detailed damage modeling (GMX Zero Hour only).
-See [Component documentation](../ObjectComponents/Component.md) and individual component documentation files for component-specific notes and details.
+- Components can be added to HighlanderBody for detailed damage modeling (GMX Zero Hour only).
+See [Component documentation](ObjectComponents/Component.md) and individual component documentation files for component-specific notes and details.

 ## Modder Recommended Use Scenarios